observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

   </details>

-> 📝 **Note:** Take a note on which environment variables need to be set for the scripts to inject the libraries so it collects all the telemetry we need.
+> 📝 **Note:** Take a note on which environment variables need to be set for the scripts to inject the libraries so that it collects all the telemetry we need.

 That’s all for the Dockerfile changes!
 We’ll need to make additional configuration changes later.
 For now, you’re ready to build images with auto-instrumentation injected.
 Build them as described in the previous section [🚀  Deploy Application](../02-deploy-application/README.md#🚀-deploy-application), or use the `make push` command from the root folder to build and push the devices-api and devices-state-manager images.